STEdge: Self-training Edge Detection with Multi-layer Teaching and Regularization: Experiments

 \subsection{Comparisons with State-of-the-arts}

+{\bf{Performance on \textit{BSDS}:}} We compare our model with traditional detectors including SCG~\cite{ren2012discriminatively}, PMI~\cite{isola2014crisp}, and OEF~\cite{hallman2015oriented}, and deep-learning-based detectors including DeepContour~\cite{shen2015deepcontour}, HED~\cite{xie2015holistically}, RCF~\cite{liu2017richer}, BDCN~\cite{he2019bi}, DexiNed~\cite{poma2020dense} and PiDiNet~\cite{su2021pixel}.
+The best results of all the methods are taken from their publications.
+Some qualitative results are illustrated in Figure~\ref{fig:bsds_backbone_and_ST}.
+With the aid of STEdge, edge detectors can predict more detailed edges accurately.
+Quantitative results are reported in Table~\ref{tab:bsds}.
+As lightweight edge detectors compared with VGG-architecture-based networks~\cite{xie2015holistically, liu2017richer, he2019bi}, DexiNed and PiDiNet with our self-training method still achieve comparable performance with much faster inference time.
+Also, both of them can benefits from pre-training on \textit{COCO val} dataset for free performance boost, for DexiNed, it attains $1.4\%$ improvement for ODS and $1.4\%$ for OIS, and $0.7\%$ for ODS and $0.9\%$ for OIS in terms of PiDiNet.

 {\bf{Performance on \textit{Multicue}:}} For a fair comparison, we follow the experiments of previous works~\cite{liu2017richer,he2019bi}, finetuning our self-trained model on the split 80\% training set and test on the remaining 20\%.
 We average the scores of three independent trials as the final results.
-The comparisons to recent methods are reported in Table~\ref{tab:multicue}, where our STEdge achieves the best performance.
-Some qualitative results are presented in Figure~\ref{fig:multicue}.
+Some Qualitative examples are presented in Figure~\ref{fig:multicue_biped_backbone_and_ST}.
+After self-training on \textit{COCO val2017}, even finetuned on $50\%$ of the training set, the edge detectors can achieve almost the same performances compared with those finetuned on the whole training set, showing the potential of our self-training method for few-shot edge detection.
+The comparisons to recent state-of-the-art methods are reported in Table~\ref{tab:multicue}, where our STEdge with DexiNed backbone achieves the best performance.
+Moreover, we can observe that, for both DexiNed and PiDiNet with STEdge, even finetuned on $50\%$ of the training set, their performance already outperform most of previous methods and their original performance without self-training on \textit{COCO val}.
+Especially, if trained with the same $100\%$ training set, with the aid of our self-training strategy, DexiNed attains $2.3\%$ improvement for ODS and $1.9\%$ for OIS, PiDiNet attains $2.6\%$ improvement for ODS and $2.7\%$ for OIS.

-{\bf{Performance on \textit{BIPED}:}} \textit{BIPED} is a new dataset with well-annotated edge maps.
-We finetune the self-trained models on $50\%$ and $100\%$ of the training split, which correspond to 100 and 200 images respectively.
-As shown in Table~\ref{tab:biped}, our model supervised by half of the training set already outperform other networks.
-With more unlabeled images in pretraining, the performance gets substantially higher.
-In Table~\ref{tab:ablations}, \ref{tab:generalization} and \ref{tab:biped}, we observe some slight decrease of AP when training with more data and the analysis is in the supplementary material.
+{\bf{Performance on \textit{BIPED}:}} \textit{BIPED} is a recent dataset with well-annotated edge maps.
+We also finetune the self-trained models on $50\%$ and $100\%$ of the training split, which correspond to 100 and 200 images respectively.
+As shown in Table~\ref{tab:biped}, DexiNed and PiDiNet with STEdge method also already achieve the best performance.
+With more labeled images($100\%$) for training, the performance gets substantially higher.
+By self-training on \textit{COCO val} dataset freely, DexiNed attains $0.7\%$ improvement for ODS and $1.6\%$ for OIS, PiDiNet attains $1\%$ improvement for ODS and $0.7\%$ for OIS.

 The experiments demonstrate the superiority of the proposed self-training scheme and multi-layer consistency regularization.
 By exploring unlabeled datasets, the generalization ability and performance are both improved significantly.